artemkv/fsharp_examples/README.md

 //     - transforms values from 'a to 'b
 //     - puts the resulting items in the box again

-type 'a Message = Message of 'a
+type 'a message = Message of 'a

 let map f args =
     match args with